Multi-Factor Authentication (MFA)

 To prevent this from happening, MFA adds an additional layer of security to the sign-in process by asking you to prove who you are by providing a second form of identification, in addition to your username and password.

-For your second form of identification, it is recommended that you install an app on your smartphone or tablet called Microsoft Authenticator.
+For your second form of identification, it is recommended that you install an app on your mobile device (work or personal) called Microsoft Authenticator.
 This will enable you to generate a unique passcode that can be used to verify your identity when signing in.

 When will I be asked for MFA?